milaboratory/minnn/docs/source/reference_descriptions/demultiplex.rst

 output files will be written.
 You can use the log file from previous run and add :code:`--overwrite-if-required` argument if you want to use smart overwrite feature: overwrite output files only if the input file had changed.

+:code:`--output-path` argument allows to set the path for output files.
+If not specified, output files will be written to the same directory as input file.
+This option does not affect demultiplex log file; you can specify the path for demultiplex log file in :code:`--demultiplex-log` argument.

 Examples for demultiplex action:

 .. code-block:: text

    minnn demultiplex --output-buffer-size 30000 --by-barcode SB1 corrected.mif --demultiplex-log log.txt
    minnn demultiplex --demultiplex-log 1.log --by-sample samples1.txt --by-sample samples2.txt --by-barcode UMI in.mif
+   minnn demultiplex --by-sample S1 data.mif --output-path ./data --demultiplex-log ./logs/demultiplex.log

 **Sample file format:**